-- 1. Turn Use Immediate Mode Rendering on and turn Use Triangle Strips off.
-Both of these options are intending to convert your data into structures that are more efficiently rendered.
-However, the processing and memory overhead are often not worth it when data is large.
-In fact, when the memory limits are stretched, this can actually reduce performance. - 2.
+- 1. If your rendering cluster does not have special rendering hardware, turn Use Immediate Mode Rendering on.
+Turning this option on will prevent the graphics system from building special rendering structures.
+If you have graphics hardware, these rendering structures are important for feeding the GPUs fast enough.
+However, if you do not have GPUs, these rendering structures do not help much. - 2.
 Try turning the LOD Threshold off.
 The geometry decimation can take a long time with large data, and it sometimes does a poor job if your data has high curvatures or strange connectivity.
 If the LOD is improving your performance, try moving the LOD Resolution slider all the way to the right (10x10x10). - 3.
 Always have remote rendering on (controlled by the checkbox next to Remote Render Threshold).
 The remote rendering will use the power of entire server to render and ship images to the client.
 If remote rendering is off, geometry is shipped back to the client.
 When you have large data, it is always faster to ship images than to ship data. - 4.
 Turn on subsampling and adjust the Subsample Rate as needed.
 If image compositing is slow, if the connection between client and server has low bandwidth, or if you are rendering very large images, then a higher subsample rate can greatly improve your interactive rendering performance.